Urban sociology: Evolution of the discipline

 As the suburban landscape developed during the 20th century and the outer city became a refuge for the wealthy and, later, the burgeoning middle class, sociologists and urban geographers such as Harvey Molotch, David Harvey and Neil Smith began to study the structure and revitalization of the most impoverished areas of the inner city.
-In their research, impoverished neighbourhoods, which often rely on tightly knit local ties for economic and social support, were found to be targeted by developers for gentrification which displaced residents living within these communities.
-Political experimentation in providing these residents with semi-permanent housing and structural support – ranging from Section 8 housing to Community Development Block Grant programs- has in many cases eased the transition of low-income residents into stable housing and employment.
-Yet research covering the social impact of forced movement among these residents has noted the difficulties individuals often have with maintaining a level of economic comfort, which is spurred by rising land values and inter-urban competition between cities as a means to attract capital investment.
+In their research, impoverished neighborhoods, which often rely on tightly knit local ties for economic and social support, were found to be targeted by developers for gentrification, displacing residents in these communities.
+Political experimentation in providing these residents with semi-permanent housing and structural support – ranging from Section 8 housing to Community Development Block Grant programs- has, in many cases, eased the transition of low-income residents into stable housing and employment.
+Yet research on the social impact of forced movement among these residents has noted the difficulties individuals often face in maintaining a level of economic comfort, spurred by rising land values and inter-urban competition among cities to attract capital investment.
 The interaction between inner-city dwellers and middle class passersby in such settings has also been a topic of study for urban sociologists.

-In a September 2015 issue of "City & Community(C&C)," the article discusses future plans and discusses research needed for the coming future.
-The article proposes certain steps in order to react to urban trends, create a safer environment, and prepare for future urbanization.
-The steps include: publishing more C&C articles, more research towards segregation in metropolitan areas, focusing on trends and patterns in segregation and poverty, decreasing micro-level segregation, and research towards international urbanization changes.
+In a September 2015 issue of "City & Community(C&C)," the article discusses plans and research needed for the future.
+The article proposes steps to respond to urban trends, create a safer environment, and prepare for future urbanization.
+The steps include: publishing more C&C articles, conducting more research on segregation in metropolitan areas, focusing on trends and patterns in segregation and poverty, reducing micro-level segregation, and conducting research on international changes in urbanization.
 However, in a June 2018 issue of C&C, Mike Owen Benediktsson argues that spatial inequality, the idea of a lack of resources through a specific space, would be problematic for the future of urban sociology.
-Problems in neighbourhoods arise from political forms and issues.
+Problems in neighborhoods arise from political forms and issues.
 He argues that attention should be more on the relationship between spaces rather than the expansion of more urban cities.

+On the opposite side of the Atlantic Ocean, in Europe, urban sociology is growing, with large debates coordinated by ESA RN 37.
+In Paris, the so called Urban School of Sciences Po has fundamentally advanced the understanding of how cities are governed through incomplete, conflictual, and negotiated arrangements, as proved in the work by Patrick Le Galès on fragmented, discontinuous and non linear urban and metropolitan governance.
+Tommaso Vitale has theorized mechanisms such as contentious embeddedness and decommodification to explain how marginalized groups interact with institutions, policies, and urban spaces.